Home » Our Work

 -Destination 2040 Vision

-The MPO uses a performance-based planning and programming (PBPP) process to assess how its spending decisions support progress toward this future.
+The MPO uses a performance-based planning and programming (PBPP) process to assess how its spending decisions support progress toward this vision.
 PBPP processes include three phases:

 - Plan: Establish the goals and objectives, performance measures, and targets that will guide MPO decision-making, and identify and acquire necessary data.